anhtin/bodhi-calendar/README.md

 in their day-to-day life.
 As such, the goal of this web application, _Bodhi Calendar_, is to help such followers with keeping track of the vegetarian dates.

+**Note**: This web app is designed for Vietnamese buddhists, as such, the Vietnamese lunisolar calendar is used (instead of e.g. the chinese calendar).
+In the future, a new version of the app might support multiple variants of the chinese calendar.